Far-right politics in Serbia: Contemporary period

 In October 2010, the Belgrade anti-gay riot occurred; it was marked with violence orchestrated by the far-right, which led to clashes with the police.
 Obraz was a notable participant in the riot.
 The Public Prosecutor's Office responded by submitting multiple proposals to the Constitutional Court in 2011.
-The Constitutional Court rejected the ban of 14 far-right groups in March, while in June, it deemed that actions of Nacionalni stroj were unconstitutional and the Court banned it; the 2011 pride event was cancelled due to threats from far-right groups.
+The Constitutional Court rejected the ban of 14 far-right groups in March, while in June, it deemed that the actions of Nacionalni stroj were unconstitutional and the Court banned them; the 2011 pride event was cancelled due to threats from far-right groups.
 The Constitutional Court also rejected the proposal to ban SNP 1389 and SNP Naši.
 Obraz was banned a year later due to "violation of human and minority rights and causing national and religious hatred", although it continued to operate under a similar name.
-Since then, some far-right groups had pacificated their actions.
+Since then, some far-right groups have pacified their actions according to Zorić.
 Far-right groups had also organised protests in support of Ratko Mladić in May 2011.

 In the 2012 parliamentary election, for the first time since its establishment, SRS had not managed to cross the then-5 per cent electoral threshold and lost all of its seats in the National Assembly.
-According to Izabela Kisić, the executive director of Helsinki Committee for Human Rights in Serbia, the newly-elected government had since then practically tolerated the far-right.
+According to Izabela Kisić, the executive director of the Helsinki Committee for Human Rights in Serbia, the newly elected government has since practically tolerated the far-right.
 A year later, anti-Romani attacks in Zemun Polje were concluded by far-right groups.
-Draža Mihailović, the leader of Chetniks during World War II, was rehabilitated in 2015 by the Supreme Court of Cassation, claiming that he was politically and ideologically trialed; far-right groups had organised protests during the process of rehabilitation of Milan Nedić, although in the end, Nedić was not rehabilitated.
+Draža Mihailović, the leader of Chetniks during World War II, was rehabilitated in 2015 by the Supreme Court of Cassation, claiming that he was politically and ideologically trialed; far-right groups organised protests during the rehabilitation of Milan Nedić, although in the end, Nedić was not rehabilitated.
 Far-right groups had returned to the National Assembly following the 2016 parliamentary election.